Methodology

 Federal frameworks

-Lewis & Clark 360 doesn't live inside a single federal grant program — it lives at the intersection of four.
-The methodology is designed so the same capture serves all four frameworks simultaneously.
+Corridor conservation doesn't live inside a single federal grant program; it sits at the intersection of four.
+The methodology is designed so the same capture serves all of them.

 REPI POA